Shearwater1978/ibkr/README.md

 # ibkr
-On initial stage current code provide ability for convert dividens from original currency to PLN.
+On actual stage this code provide ability for convert dividens from original currencies to PLN.

 How-to:
 1. Get special dividend report